CreatieveNaam/po-paradigma/README.md

 # Insertion sort
 My challenge was to implement insertion sort in assembly.
 Well, I did it.
 Insertion sort in assembly can be found [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/insertionsort.asm).
 The code should be readable with the explanation I previously gave and the comments.

+The way I programmed insertion sort was to use a correct insertion sort in Java as example and program each line of code in assembly.
+While I did implement insertion sort in Java before, I used an [other](https://www.geeksforgeeks.org/insertion-sort/) implementation as example since that implementation had fewer lines of code.
+That I used a Java example can be seen in the comments.

 # Quicksort
 I also implemented quicksort in assembly, see the code [here](https://github.com/CreatieveNaam/po-paradigma/blob/master/code/quicksort.asm) The code should be readable with the explanation I previously gave and the comments.

+The way I programmed quicksort was the same way as insertion sort but with [this](https://www.geeksforgeeks.org/quick-sort/) code.

 # Differences Java and Assembler x64
 During the process of learning assembler I noticed a fair number of differences between Java and Assembler x64.
 In this chapter I will list these differences and give my opinion on them.
 I will also list differences I didn't notice but are present.